AngryCarrot789/MemoryEngine360/README.md

 # MemEngine360 v1.1.4
-This is a remake of Cheat Engine, but for consoles.
+This is a remake of Cheat Engine, but for consoles (and so far only Xbox 360)

 ![](MemEngine360-DesktopUI_2025-05-10_15.03.51.png)

-This project was inspired from https://github.com/XeClutch/Cheat-Engine-For-Xbox-360
+This project was inspired by https://github.com/XeClutch/Cheat-Engine-For-Xbox-360

-I've only just gotten start in console modding, and I don't have much experience in the low level features that this app definitely needs (such as parsing memory blocks as executable code, and displaying as assembnly).
-So any help/contributions would be great!

-General tips and advice on how the UI can be improved or made more productive are also welcomed.

-# Download and built
+# Download and build
 Clone repo: `git clone --recursive https://github.com/AngryCarrot789/MemEngine360`

 Open `MemEngine360.sln` and then run/debug.